NicoJuicy/LearnML/README.md

 <!-- /MarkdownTOC -->

-If you are like me and try to follow the principles of DRY, KISS, GoF Design Patterns, Occam’s Razor, and other [software engineering best practices](https://www.computer.org/education/bodies-of-knowledge/software-engineering) then this repo is for you!
+If you are like me and try to follow the principles of DRY, KISS, GoF Design Patterns, Occam’s Razor, and other [software engineering body of knowledge (SWEBOK)](https://www.computer.org/education/bodies-of-knowledge/software-engineering) then this repo is for you!

-> Occam’s Razor: The simplest model that fits your data is usually the best.
+> Occam’s Razor: The simplest model that fitsthe data is usually the best.

 ## Background